amunn/msu-thesis/README.md

 `<local texmf>/doc/latex/msu-thesis`

-The samples folder contains a thesis test-file and a template.
+The samples folder contains two thesis test-files and a template.

 This package may be distributed and/or modified under the conditions of